TheBen27/Honors-Project/readme.md

 (`feature_accel.m`, `feature_analysis.m`, ...) to generate an SVM
 predictor.

+SLICES.MAT contains various "data slices" - these are pieces of ACCEL.MAT, often with an accompanying label file or description.
+You'll use these when loading chunks of data via `load_accel_slice.m` or `load_accel_slice_windowed.m`.

 ## What isn't here?

 Due to space considerations, most of the raw data for this project